 In addition to the marks on your driving record, your car insurance costs will increase in proportion to the points you have been issued for traffic violations over time.
 An experienced attorney can work to formulate an effective defense to prevent these negative consequences or to mitigate the number of points that a traffic violation will carry.
 While going to court to challenge a traffic violation could also result in fines and court costs, these monetary fines may be minimal when compared to the lasting costs of higher car insurance rates.

 Contact a Skilled Defense Lawyer to Schedule a Consultation Today

 If you have been cited for a traffic violation in New Jersey, it is important to remember the reasons for taking that citation seriously.
 You do have the right to challenge traffic violations in order to keep your driving record clean and minimize car insurance costs.
-I offer a free consultation to each of my clients, so contact my office today at (609) 587-1144 to schedule an appointment, or fill out this online form.
-The Law Offices of Lauren E. Scardella is conveniently located at 2653 Nottingham Way STE 1, Hamilton Township, NJ 08619.
+We offer a free consultation to each of our clients, so contact our office today at (609) 587-1144 to schedule an appointment, or fill out this online form.

 Frequently Asked Questions About Traffic Tickets in New Jersey

 The applicable surcharge will vary based upon the traffic violation at issue.
 For example, driving with a suspended license carries a $250 surcharge, in addition to points and other costs, while having six or more points assessed in a three-year period carries a $150 surcharge, in addition to $25 for each additional point during the time period.